 Spousal maintenance, meanwhile, applies when a couple begins the legal divorce process.
 Divorce is the final, legal ending of a marriage by court order.

-As mentioned, “spousal maintenance” is the term in New York for what is more commonly referred to as alimony.
+As mentioned, “spousal maintenance” is the legal term for what may be more commonly referred to as alimony in New York.